Saturday, May 20, 2023

 When cutting out the pattern pieces, the more precisely that you cut the pattern pieces, the easier it is to sew the tote.

 .
 Cut out all of the pattern pieces on your main fabric.
+(Only one back piece is necessary when an embroidered piece is used)

 .
 Cut out all of the pattern pieces, except the handles from the lining fabric.